 The Office of Economic and Financial Analysis

 Local Inflation - Since 2009 we've experienced relatively low annual inflation in most broad indexes, which has some benefits and other drawbacks.
 One benefit is that labor and operating costs can be lessened with lower inflation.
-Inflation policy makers target for an annual inflation rate of around 2%.
-Current forecasts are well within that range.
+The Fed targets an annual inflation rate of around 2%.
+Current forecasts are within that range.
 For reference, the CPI-U covers a broader range of consumers, while the CPI-W measures prices for urban, hourly wage earners.

 Here for the current KC COLA forecast?

 Assessed Value - After years of record growth during the housing bubble, the county's assessed value declined from 2010 through 2013.
 Years 2014 and 2015 marked a major turnaround in assessed value, in fact, as of 2015, assessed value has returned to an all-time high.